helenbatson/chronic_kidney_disease/README.md

 1. ane - anemia Anemia(nominal) - (yes,no)
 1. Our target: class - Class (nominal)- class - (ckd,notckd)

-<a name="questions"></a>
-## Questions to be answered
-1. Can we predict chronic kidney disease from the features in the dataset?
-1. Which features are key to the predictions?
-1. Which is the best model to use and why?

-<a name="metrics"></a>
+<a name="viz"></a>
-## 3. Metrics.
+## 4. Data Exploration and visualization.
 ### How To Interact With The Project
 Install Jupyter notebook and open the .ipynb file to run the cells within it.
 After feature engineering the following models were applied and the resulting accuracy/scores and confusion matrices calculated.

-<a name="viz"></a>
-## 4. Data Exploration and visualization.

 ### File Descriptions
 1. CKD Prediction.ipynb: Jupyter notebook with a step-by-step analysis of kidney data to predict chronic kidney disease.